 • Any third party, including through any application or content (including advertising) that may link to or be accessible from or on the Website.

 We collect several types of information from and about users of our Website, including the following information:

 • Personal Information/Personally Identifiable Information (“PII”): information by which an individual may be personally identified, such as an individual’s name, postal address, social security number, telephone number, or e-mail address.
 PII also includes information about an individual’s activities, such as information about his or her activity on the Site or credit history, and demographic information, such as date of birth, gender, address, geographic area, and preferences, when any of this information is linked to personal information that identifies that individual.

 Personal information does not include "aggregate" or other non-personally identifiable information.
 Aggregate information is information that the organization collects about a group or category of products, services, or users that is not personally identifiable or from which individual identities are removed.
 The organization may use and disclose aggregate information, and other non-personally identifiable information, for various purposes;

 • Information that is about an individual but individually doesn’t identify such individual; and/or

 • Information about an individual’s internet connection, the equipment used to access our Service, and usage details.

-"Protected Health Information" (PHI) as used in this policy, is information that specifically identifies an individual used together with medical information.
-PHI is individually identifiable information relating to the past, present, or future health status of an individual that is created, collected, or transmitted, or maintained by a HIPAA-covered entity in relation to the provision of healthcare, payment for healthcare services, or use in healthcare operations (PHI healthcare business uses).
+"Protected Health Information" (“PHI”) as used in this policy, is individually identifiable information relating to the past, present, or future health status of an individual that is created, collected, or transmitted, or maintained by a HIPAA-covered entity in relation to the provision of healthcare, payment for healthcare services, or use in healthcare operations (PHI healthcare business uses).
 PHI is also not limited to digital text.
 Videos, images, x-rays, MRIs, doctors’ notes, and insurance cards are all examples of PHI.

 PHI includes, but is not limited to the following data types: